8 min read

 The medical industry has an extensive past of using laser technology to treat patients.
 Not only do doctors use lasers to treat skin cancer and severe acne, but laser die cut parts also make up the intricate parts inside fluid diagnosis tests.

+One of the most significant benefits of laser die cutting is the tight tolerances.
 This is perfect for applications in microfluidics, where devices require much narrower, more complex margins than any die tool can achieve.

 The production of a single part may be limited by its irregular shape or the size of its measurements.
-However, a laser is much more versatile than a solid, cookie-cutter-like mold and could easily circumvent either issue.
+However, a laser is more versatile than a solid, cookie-cutter-like mold and could easily circumvent either issue.

 Another perk of laser die cutting is the ability to stack different materials before slicing them.